Felton Legere

 Felton Fenwick Legere (18 September 1913 – 15 August 1963) was a Progressive Conservative party member of the House of Commons of Canada.

+Early life

 He was born in Stoney Island, Nova Scotia, the son of Aldric Legere and Evangeline Amirault.
 He was a lobster merchant by career.

+Political career

 He was first elected at the Shelburne—Yarmouth—Clare riding in the 1958 general election and re-elected there in the 1962 election.
 Legere left federal politics in 1963 after completing his term in the 25th Canadian Parliament.

+Death

-He died on August 15, 1963 at his home in Pinkney's Point after suffering a heart attack.
+He died on August 15, 1963, at his home in Pinkney's Point after suffering a heart attack.